MatthewLabasan/CS6111-Project1/README.md

     - We then prune the top nonrelevant keywords from the top relevant keywords list to make sure that we won’t include any nonrelevant keywords in the new query
     - We then call our insert keywords function to reorder the new query

 Our query-word order algorithm is based on the use of bigrams that are present in the relevant document corpus.
 We worked on two versions of reordering the query – functions insert_keywords and insert_keywords_v2.
-We ended up using insert_keywords but left the insert_keywords_v2 function for reference
+We ended up using `insert_keywords` but left the `insert_keywords_v2` function for reference
-1. insert_keywords:
+1. `insert_keywords`:
     This method will insert keywords based on present bigrams.
 Keywords will only be inserted at the start or end of the query since it is assumed that the original user query is in the correct order (we don’t want to risk modification of this order).
 The logic is below:
-    - We get all the bigrams from the document corpus provided (relevant corpus) using the nltk library – methods word_tokenize() and bigrams().
-It is worthy to note that the word_tokenize()method does not ignore punctuation.
+    - We get all the bigrams from the document corpus provided (relevant corpus) using the nltk library – methods `word_tokenize()` and `bigrams()`.
+It is worthy to note that the `word_tokenize()` method does not ignore punctuation.
     - If we have more than 1 keyword:
         - Check for bigrams between each keyword and the start and end query terms.
 For example, for query “hello world” and keywords (why, there), we would search for the bigrams: (why, hello), (world, why), etc.
         - If a bigram is present, we place the keyword at either the start or end of the existing query, depending on the found bigram.